 But, will school land you a job?
 Will it prepare you and make you qualified for that job?
-Well the answer…maybe 😅.
+Well, the answer…maybe ????.
 It really depends on you and your ability to sell yourself in an interview.
 Not in an arrogant “I’m so smart and can fix all the things” sell yourself way but, a confident and good attitude towards challenges way.
-You can learn and be the top of your class in your tech school, finish all the assignments early, be the teacher’s pet and never get a job if your attitude stinks.
-Just because the job says minimum 2 year’s experience (which almost all of them do) doesn’t mean the shop won’t take a chance on a guy just out of school who was a pleasure to interview and had a great attitude.
+You can learn and be at the top of your class in your tech school, finish all the assignments early, be the teacher’s pet and never get a job if your attitude stinks.
+Just because the job says a minimum of 2 year’s experience (which almost all of them do) doesn’t mean the shop won’t take a chance on a guy just out of school who was a pleasure to interview and had a great attitude.
 Having been on both sides of the interview table I can tell you experience means more than school but, attitude trumps both!
 Having a great attitude can make all the difference.

 It is not our abilities that show what we truly are… it is our choices. – Dumbledore

 Overall, I think school is a good route if you have the time and the right attitude.
-A lot of times these schools will even help with job placement but, these companies can often be in the location of the school so, if you travel for school that’s out for you.
+A lot of times these schools will even help with job placement but, these companies can often be in the location of the school so if you travel for school that’s out for you.
 So, go to school!
 Get started.
 Time is only wasting away if this is the right option for you.

 The trainee/apprenticeship path

 Another great way to break into a diesel mechanic position is to find a mechanic trainee or apprenticeship spot.
 A lot of companies and local governments are making special job classes for this now because there are so many vacancies.
 This is a good route for the self-starters out there.

 In general, an apprenticeship is working under skilled supervisors and carrying out a variety of tasks while obtaining hands-on knowledge about the trade.